krusseth-designs/capstone/README.md

 Technologies Used: React, NodeJS, ReactStrap, PostgreSQL

 ## Introduction:
-Pokemon Challenge is a simple Pokemon inspired game app.
-This application will be crafted using React for the front end, NodeJS for the backend, ReactStrap for styling, and PostgreSQL to manage the database.
+Pokemon Challenge is a simple Pokemon inspired game application.
+This application is a simple, one page React application crafted using React for the front end, NodeJS and PostgreSQL for the backend, ReactStrap for styling, and PostgreSQL database.

 ## Overview:
 Pokemon Challenge is designed as a single-page game app that incorporates elements from the Pokemon universe through data sourced from the PokeAPI (https://pokeapi.co/api/v2/).
 The primary objective is to create an entertaining experience where players can build their personalized Pokedex by "catching" Pokemon monsters by selecting the correct type of the Pokemon.